openhab/openhab-addons/bundles/org.openhab.binding.nibeheatpump/contrib/NibeGW/Arduino/README.md

 It is supported by the Arduino Ehternet Library.
 No special configuration is needed, NibeGW supports this shield out of the box.

-ProDiNo already have Ethernet included, so there's no need for a seperate Ethernet Shield.
+ProDiNo already have Ethernet included, so there's no need for a separate Ethernet Shield.
 Also the ProDiNo Ethernet is supported by NibeGW out of the box.